hroussel/coding-challenge/api-challenge.md

-### CoderLink API Description
+### CodeNetwork API Description

-Create an API to serve as backend for coders's social network application, named CoderLink.
-The API includes these functions:
+Create an API to serve as backend for coders's social network application, named CodeNetwork.
+The API includes these features:
 - Allow user to register.
 No need to submit password or email, just username is enough.
 - User can create a post by submitting the post's content.
 - Other users can comment on posts by submitting comment's content.
-- User can view all posts on the CoderLink.
+- User can view all posts on the CodeNetwork.
 - User can view posts from a specific user.
 - User can view all comments on all of his posts.

-To keep it simple, authentication and authorization is skipped.
+To keep it simple, authentication and authorization are skipped.
 The database schema can be minimized like this:
 - User (username: string)
 - Post (content: string)
 - Comment (content: string)
 Feel free to add extra fields or use any database types.

+### Submission
+- Your source code (Github, Bitbucket, Google Drive ... your choice)
+- Short and simple documentation for your API

 ### Acceptance Criteria
 - Implemented by using Rails framework